logicalhacking/DVGM/README.md

   all grades, but can not change any.
 * *Students* can view their grades.
 For their convenience, they have the ability to filter their grade list by a lecturer name.

+You are Peter, a student and you can log in with `peter` as username and `football` as password.
+Try and see how much information/control you can gain!

 ## Setup